-In conclusion for this study, we suggest that rs3748067 and the haplotypes CTG and TCG may play a protective role in the etiology of ALL.
+In conclusion for this study, we suggest that rs3748067 and the haplotypes CTG and TCG may reduce the risk to ALL.
 These findings could be helpful in the prognostic of ALL, but further large sample studies are needed to confirm these results.